VirgilSecurity/virgil-messenger-x/README.md

 ```

 #### Updating dependencies
-This example already have Carthage file with all required dependencies.
-All you need to do is to go to the project folder and update those dependencies.
+This example already has Carthage file with all required dependencies.
+All you need to do is to go to the project folder and update these dependencies.

 ```bash
 $ cd PathToProjectFolder/virgil-demo-messenger